Home

 The whole of leadership, on one wheel

 The book sits on top of the Korn Ferry Leadership Architect: a map of nearly everything a leader is ever asked to do, sorted into 4 factors, 12 clusters, and 38 competencies.
-Hover or tap any segment to see what the skill looks like done well, what it looks like overdone, and one concrete way to build it.
+Hover or tap any segment for a quick read on what it is.
+This first visual is just the lay of the land, the next one opens every piece all the way up.

 38 competencies

-That bias toward doing is not a quirk.
-The same authors are behind the well-known 70-20-10 rule, drawn from a long study of how real executives said they had actually learned to lead.
+That second half is one chapter of a book that runs the same play thirty-eight times.
+And the bias it shows, toward doing rather than studying, is deliberate.
+The same authors distilled the well-known 70-20-10 rule from the Center for Creative Leadership's long study of how real executives said they had actually learned to lead.

 70